mikhailshilkov/mikhailio-docpad/src/documents/2016/05/dependency-inversion-implies-interfaces-are-owned-by-high-level-modules/index.html.md

 layout: post
 title: Dependency Inversion Implies Interfaces Are Owned by High-level Modules
 date: 2016-05-27
-tags: ["solid","dependency inversion","dependency injection","clean code"]
+tags: ["SOLID","Dependency Inversion","Dependency Injection","Clean Code"]
 ---

 Dependency Inversion is one of the five principles of widely known and